(Sunday 27th & Monday 28th August)

 **Day Registration includes; Morning Tea, Lunch & afternoon tea for day of conference attendance , conference satchel and Welcome Reception (26th August 2017).

 The National Allied Health Conference Organising Committee is delighted to present the 12th National Allied Health Conference in Sydney Australia for all Allied Health.
 This premiere conference will be held at Sydney International Convention Centre from the 26th - 29th August 2017, with pre and post conference workshops scheduled for the 26th and 29th respectively.

 As Australia works toward a truly integrated health care system that delivers seamless, holistic care across a persons lifespan, Allied Health Professionals are well placed to:

 The conference will provide a forum for Allied Health professions to gather from every service setting: private sector, public health, non-government organisations and government agencies.
-Delegates will consider solutions to the challenges posed by major health reforms such as the NDIS, the management of chronic diseases, and the interface between acute and primary care.
+Delegates will consider solutions to the challenges posed by major health reforms such as the NDIS, the management of chronic diseases, Aboriginal health and the interface between acute and primary care.

 The Organising Committee invites you to Sydney to hear a range of eminent speakers explore the current and emerging issues that will shape the future for Allied Health.
 As the focus of health policy shifts to the management of complexity in primary care, Allied Health will be Stronger Together.